ge-xing/SegMamba/README.md

 Our advantage in speed and memory.
 ![](images/segmamba_ablation.jpg)

+M1 is the 3D UX-UNet, and M3 is SwinUNETR.
+They are unable to model the global features of the entire volume.
+In M2, the self-attention module struggles to model excessively long sequences.

 ## Environment install
 Clone this repository and navigate to the root directory of the project.